kryptbits/org-drill/README.md

 # Introduction

+NOTE: This is a clone of the original org-drill, modified to fix dead links, clarify documentation and get rid of bugs.
+I'm not going to be adding any features to org-drill, it's a built product and doesn't need anything more, only fixing bugs that arise with updating Emacs/org-mode.

 Org-Drill is an extension for [Org mode](http://orgmode.org/).
 Org-Drill uses a [spaced repetition](http://en.wikipedia.org/wiki/Spaced_repetition) algorithm to conduct interactive "drill sessions", using org files as sources of facts to be memorised.
 Each topic is treated as a "flash card".
 The material